Color blindness

-The most common cause of color blindness is an inherited problem or variation in the functionality of one or more of the three classes of cone cells in the retina, which mediate color vision.
-The most common form is caused by a genetic disorder called congenital red–green color blindness.
-Males are more likely to be color blind than females, because the genes responsible for the most common forms of color blindness are on the X chromosome.
-Non-color-blind females can carry genes for color blindness and pass them on to their children.
-Color blindness can also result from physical or chemical damage to the eye, the optic nerve, or parts of the brain.
-Screening for color blindness is typically done with the Ishihara color test.
+Color blindness is usually a sex-linked inherited problem or variation in the functionality of one or more of the three classes of cone cells in the retina, which mediate color vision.
+The most common form is caused by a genetic condition called congenital red–green color blindness (including protan and deutan types), which affects up to 1 in 12 males (8%) and 1 in 200 females (0.5%).
+The condition is more prevalent in males, because the opsin genes responsible are located on the X chromosome.
+Rarer genetic conditions causing color blindness include congenital blue–yellow color blindness (tritan type), blue cone monochromacy, and achromatopsia.
+Color blindness can also result from physical or chemical damage to the eye, the optic nerve, parts of the brain, or from medication toxicity.
+Color vision also naturally degrades in old age.